Lucent Sky AVM 3.9.1 released

 November 30, 2016

 Lucent Sky AVM 3.9.1 is the maintenance release, focusing on ironing out several issues in the previous release.
-Improvements include fine-tuning the 3rd generation mitigation engine, support of identifying and remediating Trust Boundary Violation issues, and a bug fix to the Java analysis engine.
+Improvements include fine-tuning the third generation mitigation engine, support of identifying and remediating Trust Boundary Violation issues, and a bug fix to the Java analysis engine.

 Updates in Lucent Sky AVM 3.9.1 include: